What is haemophilia?

 - The red males have haemophilia

-- The red and blue females carry the gene and some may also have haemophilia.
-They have one X chromosome with the genetic alteration and one unaltered X chromosome.
+- The red and blue females carry the gene alteration and some may also have haemophilia.
+They have one X chromosome with the gene alteration and one unaltered X chromosome.

 Where can I find more information?